Computational and Structural Biotechnology Journal

-Computational and Structural Biotechnology Journal is a peer-reviewed open access scientific journal, published by Elsevier on behalf of the Research Networks, covering all aspects of computational and structural biology.
+The Computational and Structural Biotechnology Journal is a peer-reviewed open-access scientific journal, published as part of the Science Partner Journal (SPJ) program of the American Association for the Advancement of Science.
+The journal was published by Elsevier on behalf of the Research Networks until 2025, covering all aspects of computational and structural biology.
 It was established in 2012, and the editor-in-chief is Gianni Panagiotou (Hans Knöll Institute).

+Sections

+The journal is organized into subject-specific sections: